SeisComP/seiscomp/doc/base/api-python-client.rst

 :func:`createCommandLineDescription` is used to add custom command line options.
 This is a void function and does not return any value.
-It is also not necessary to call the baseclass method although it does not hurt.
+It is also not necessary to call the base class method although it does not hurt.

 .. code-block:: python